AtriSukul1508/Comsys-Hackathon/TaskA/README.md

 Here's a detailed list of all available command-line arguments for ```main.py```:

 > [!IMPORTANT]
-> *The models are run with the default values of the arguments listed below unless explicitly overridden via command-line arguments.*
+> *The models are run with the default values of the arguments listed below.*

 ```--train_data_dir (type: str, default: '../data/Task_A/train')```: Path to the training data directory.